-Wieland Herzfelde continued running the Malik Verlag in Prague after fleeing Germany at the very last moment in 1933.
-He was supported by the Czech communist party and F. C. Weiskopf.
-In order to run a business in Czechoslovakia it was necessary to have Czech citizenship.
-As Herzfelde did not have Czech citizenship he established the publishing house in Prague as a branch of a fictitious publishing house in London.
-He published around 40 works, mostly translations of Russian authors.
+Wieland Herzfelde re-established the Malik Verlag in Prague after fleeing Germany in 1933.
+He was assisted by the Czech Communist Party and F. C. Weiskopf.
+As he could not legally run a business in Czechoslovakia without citizenship, he registered the publishing house in Prague as a branch of a fictitious publishing house in London.
+Herzfelde published around 40 works, including books by exile authors and translations of Russian authors.

 See also: Aurora Verlag

-- Fischer, Ernst: Verleger, Buchhaendler und Antiquare aus Deutschland und Oesterreich in der Emigration nach 1933.
-Stuttgart: Verband Deutscher Antiquare, 2011
+- Fischer, Ernst.
+Verleger, Buchhändler und Antiquare aus Deutschland und Österreich in der Emigration nach 1933.
+Stuttgart: Verband Deutscher Antiquare, 2011.

 - "John Heartfield: Malik-Verlag."
 Photobibliothek.
 Web.
 03 Dec.
 2012.

 - "Malik-Verlag."
 Wikipedia.
 Wikimedia Foundation, Inc. Web.
 03 Dec.
 2012.

 - Palmier, Jean-Michel.
 Weimar in Exile: The Antifascist Emigration in Europe and America.
 London: Verso, 2006.

 - "Wieland Herzfelde."
 Wikipedia.
 Wikimedia Foundation, Inc. Web.
 03 Dec.
 2012.